scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 # Trust Root Configuration Specification {#trc-specification}

-This section provides an in-depth specification of the Trust Root Configuration (TRC) file (see [](#trc-spec)).
-The TRC contains policy information about an ISD and acts as a distribution mechanism for the trust anchors of that ISD.
+The Trust Root Configuration (TRC) contains policy information about an ISD and acts as a distribution mechanism for the trust anchors of that ISD.
 It enables the securing of control plane interactions and is thus an integral part of the SCION infrastructure.

 The initial TRC of an ISD is signed during a signing ceremony and then distributed throughout the ISD.
 This signing ceremony follows specific rules which are described in [](#trc-ceremony).

-## TRC Specification {#trc-spec}

 The TRC is a signed collection of {{X.509}} v3 certificates.
 Additionally, the TRC contains ISD-specific policies encoded in CMS signed-data ({{RFC5652}} section 5).